 Taking Pictures of Waterfalls and Other Moving Water

-In landscape photography, you generally don’t work with moving subjects, so you can choose your exposure settings based upon the aperture that will give you either the depth of field you desire, or the optimal sharpness for lens you are shooting with.
-However, when shooting moving water, nothing is more important that choosing your shutter speed.
+In landscape photography, you generally don’t work with moving subjects, so you can choose your exposure settings based upon the aperture that will give you either the depth of field you desire, or the optimal sharpness for the lens you are shooting with.
+However, when shooting moving water, nothing is more important than choosing your shutter speed.
 If you use a fast shutter speed (1/60th sec or shorter) you will have the freedom to shoot without a tripod, but your waterfall pictures will stop the water in mid air and leave your photos looking busy and chaotic.

 Long Shutter Speed Waterfall Photos

 To achieve a smoothly flowing, peaceful waterfall picture, I recommend using between ¼ of a second to a 1 second shutter speed.
 You will absolutely need a good, sturdy tripod for this.
 You also want to use a remote shutter release or the self timer function in your camera, so that the vibration of pressing your shutter will not blur your photos.
 Once your shutter opens, the light reflecting off individual water drops will move across your camera’s sensor, in effect painting the light across the image.
 This gives the smooth flowing effect that is so tranquil to view.

 Two factors play into just how the final waterfall picture looks, the speed of the water, and the shutter speed.
 The faster the water is moving, the quicker your shutter speed can be.
 This is where digital photography makes it easy to get the effect you want.
 Take several photos with different shutter speeds and then compare them to see the different effects you get.
 I like it when there is an overall smoothness, but there is still detail and variation in the water.
 If your shutter speed is too long, everything will blend together into a solid color.
 This is all up to personal preference, so feel free to play and experiment to find the style that you like the best.